 Professor Thomas Cavalier-Smith FRS

-Thomas Cavalier-Smith is a biologist who studies cell evolution and genetics.
-Thomas has proposed several new taxonomic branches of the phylogenetic tree of life, which is a model of evolutionary relationships based on physical or genetic characteristics, and clarified the position of its root.
+Thomas Cavalier-Smith was a biologist who studied cell evolution and genetics.
+Thomas proposed several new taxonomic branches of the phylogenetic tree of life, which is a model of evolutionary relationships based on physical or genetic characteristics, and clarified the position of its root.